-But, mother, there are some real fine stories in this book," I said anxiously.
+'But, mother, there are some real fine stories in this book," I said anxiously.
 "May I tell one story tonight?
-If you don't like it, I will not tell another one af-ter that."
+If you don't like it, I will not tell another one after that."

 "I still think this is an excuse you're using to eat with us.
 All you're using to eat with us.
-All, right, son, you can tell the story and it better be good.
+All right, son, you can tell the story and it better be good.
 You should be going home to do chores for your aunt and uncle," Keshorna agreed reluctantly.
-It would be about an hour or o before dinner was served.
-I so before dinner was served.
-I made up my mind that I should do something for mother so she wouldn't get impatient with me, but before I could volunteer, she , "There is some wood to out there and be sure and said. saw split it up when you get through sawing.
+It would be about an hour or so before dinner was served.
+I made up my mind that I should do something for mother so she wouldn't get impatient with me.